 (a) Core Courses: Master's students must obtain an average grade of B (3.0) or above in the 7 M.A. core courses.
-The common portion of the M.A. core consists of Fundamentals of Macroeconomic Theory (ECO 6204), Fundamentals of Microeconomic Theory (ECO 6112), Microeconomic Theory I (ECO 7115), Macroeconomic Theory I (ECO 7206), Mathematical Methods in Economic Analysis I (ECO 7405), Econometric Methods I (ECO 7424), and either Econometric Methods II (ECO 7425) or Econometric Methods III (ECO 7426).
+The common portion of the M.A. core consists of Fundamentals of Macroeconomic Theory (ECO 6204), Fundamentals of Microeconomic Theory (ECO 6112), Microeconomic Theory I (ECO 7115), Macroeconomic Theory I (ECO 7206), Mathematical Methods in Economic Analysis I (ECO 7405), Econometric Methods I (ECO 7424), and Econometric Methods II (ECO 7425).
 These core courses add to a total of 21 credit hours.

-(b) Research Requirement: Master's students must either write an M.A. thesis for 6 credits (ECO 6971), or take an advanced course in applied economics (7000-level or approved by the Graduate Director) which involves writing a research paper (3 credits).
+(b) Research Requirement: Master's students following the general economics track must either write an M.A. thesis for 6 credits (ECO 6971), or take an advanced course in applied economics (7000-level or approved by the Graduate Director) which involves writing a research paper (3 credits).
+Master's students following the applied economics track must write an M.A. thesis for 6 credits (ECO 6971).

-(c) Electives: The remaining required credits consist of electives.
+(c) Electives: The remaining 3-6 required credits consist of electives.
+A student must take at least one elective in an advanced field in economics.
 The graduate director must approve courses taken outside the department.
 ECP 6705 and ECP 6434 do not count as electives.